kmsmith137/ch_frb_l1_docs/sphinx/installation.rst

 Quick install: compute node
 ---------------------------

-Here are instructions for building the L1 pipeline from scratch on the frb-compute-X nodex.
+Here are instructions for building the L1 pipeline from scratch on the frb-compute-X nodes.
 All external dependencies should already be installed.

 Note that we don't build the `ch_frb_rfi` module here, since this module includes hardcoded